ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 For reference, C-Chain value is set to `15,000,000`.

 `targetBlockRate`: Sets the target rate of block production in seconds.
 A target of 2 will target producing a block every 2 seconds.
-If the network starts producing faster than this, means that more blocks than expected are being issued to the network, so the base fees will increased accordingly.
+If the network starts producing blocks at a faster rate, it indicates that more blocks than anticipated are being issued to the network, resulting in an increase in base fees.
 For C-chain this value is set to `2`.

 `minBaseFee`: Sets a lower bound on the EIP-1559 base fee of a block.
 Since the block's base fee sets